gcla/termshark/docs/UserGuide.md

-# User Guide
+# Termshark User Guide

 Termshark provides a terminal-based user interface for analyzing packet captures.

+## Basic Usage

-It's inspired by Wireshark, and depends on tshark for all its intelligence.
+Termshark is inspired by Wireshark, and depends on tshark for all its intelligence.
 Termshark is run from the command-line.
 You can see its options with

 ```bash
 $ termshark -h